Skip to content

 ATT&CK mapping

-• T1136.003 — Create Account: Cloud Account — does not fire 4720 (cloud account creates are in Azure AD audit logs / unified audit log, not Windows Security).
+• T1136.003 Create Account: Cloud Account.
+Does not fire 4720.
+Cloud creates live in Entra ID audit logs / unified audit log.

 • Bulk migration tools (ADMT, Quest Migration Manager) create accounts at speed with SidHistory set.
-The traffic shape is identical to a fast attacker; baseline known migration windows.
+The shape is identical to a fast attacker.
+Baseline known migration windows.

 • Joiner pipelines in HR-driven provisioning workflows fire 4720 at predictable times.
-If you alert on every off-hours 4720 you'll bury yourself in HR system runs that drift past midnight.
+Alerting on every off-hours 4720 will bury you in HR runs that drift past midnight.

-• SCCM / Intune / Jamf-style management tools create local accounts for OS provisioning.
-The SubjectUserSid will be S-1-5-18 (LocalSystem) on known build hosts; tag those hosts.
+• SCCM, Intune, and Jamf-style management tools create local accounts for OS provisioning.
+SubjectUserSid is S-1-5-18 on known build hosts.
+Tag those.

 • Service installers for some legacy products create a local service account on first run.
 Baseline the installer.